-I'm the single (divorced) father of three boys, all of whom are getting anime in massive regular doses.
+I'm the single (divorced) father of three boys, all of whom were getting anime in massive regular doses, growing up.

 I'm an historian and I teach history most of the year.

 I generally like to think of myself as a versatile person, with a multitude of interests and skills.
 I speak many languages, to varying degrees of skill -- at least 7 or 8 of them well enough to call it reasonably useful.
 And yes, Japanese is one of them.

 I've travelled all over the world, and I've lost count of the number of countries I've visited (including those that no longer exist).
 But, for some reason, I've never been south of the Equator.